RyanOD/python-games/flame/readme.md

 - E = Enemies

 ## Key Concepts
-This following concepts are exposed in this FLAME game design.
+The following Python programming concepts are exposed in this FLAME game design.
 - For / While Loops
 - Functions
 - Variables